nextbreakpoint/infrastructure-as-code/README.md

 Finally you can access the admin panel at https://openvpn.yourdomain.com:943/admin.

-You need to add all subnets you want to make accessible in VPN settings. **The list must include subnets 172.34.0.0/16 and 172.32.0.0/16**.
-Save the configuration and restart the server (there is a button for applying changes on running server).

 In order to establish a VPN connection, download the locked profile on https://openvpn.yourdomain.com:943, configure your OpenVPN client and then connect your client to OpenVPN server.

 ## Services discovery